Hacktoberfest/hacktoberfest-repo-topic-apply/README.md

 ```
 If you don't specify your GitHub token, the tool will look for an environment variable named `ACCESS_TOKEN`.

-To use Gitlab instead of Github
+To use GitLab instead of GitHub

 ```sh
 hfest-repo -vcs Gitlab -t <TOKEN>